Azure/deployment-environments/documentation/custom-image-support/README.md

 ## Creating and Building the Docker Image

+The basic steps for creating a building an image configured for ADE are as follows:
+1. Base your image off of an ADE-authored image or the image of your choice using the FROM statement
+2. Install any necessary packages for your image using the RUN statement
+3. Create a 'scripts' folder at the same level as your Dockerfile, store your 'deploy.sh' and 'delete.sh' files within it, and ensure those scripts are discoverable and executable inside your created container.
+Note that this is necessary for your deployment to work using the ADE core image.
+4. Build and push your image to your container registry, and ensure it is accessible to ADE
+5. Reference your image in the 'runner' property of your environment definition

 ### FROM Statement

 If you are wanting to build a Docker image to utilize ADE deployments and access the ADE CLI, you will want to base your image off of one of the ADE-authored images.
 This can be done by including a FROM statement within a created DockerFile for your new image pointing to an ADE-authored image hosted on Microsoft Artifact Registry.
+When using ADE-authored images, it is recommended you build your custom image off of the ADE core image.

 Here's an example of that FROM statement, pointing to the ADE-authored core image:
 ```docker